MyCollagenGlow

 Description

 Numerous scientific studies highlight the beneficial role of vitamin C on the skin.
-Oral vitamin C supplementation helps fight skin oxidation, promotes cell growth and differentiation, and thus contributes to cell renewal.
-Vitamin C can also stimulate collagen production in the dermis and improve skin firmness and elasticity.
+Oral vitamin C supplementation helps fight skin oxidation, promotes cell growth and differentiation, contributes to collagen synthesis, and reduces wrinkles.

 Pullar J.M., Carr A.C., Vissers M.C.M.
 The roles of vitamin C in skin health.
 Nutrients.
 2017; 9:866–892.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5579659/